Faster Geometric Algorithms via Dynamic Determinant Computation: Abstract

 \section{Abstract}

-Determinant computation is the core procedure in many important geometric algorithms, such as convex hull computations and point locations.
-As the dimension of the computation space grows, a higher percentage of the computation time is consumed by these predicates.
+The computation of determinants or their signs is the core procedure in many important geometric algorithms, such as convex hull, volume and point location.
+As the dimension of the computation space grows, a higher percentage of the total computation time is consumed by these computations.
 In this paper we study the sequences of determinants that appear in geometric algorithms.
-We use dynamic determinant algorithms to speed-up the computation of each predicate by using information from previously computed predicates.
+The computation of a single determinant is accelerated by using the information from the previous computations in that sequence.

-We propose two dynamic determinant algorithms with qua\-dratic complexity when employed in convex hull computations, and with linear complexity when used in point location problems.
-Moreover, we implement them and perform an experimental analysis.
-Our implementations outperform the state-of-the-art determinant and convex hull implementations in most of the tested scenarios, as well as giving a speed-up of $78$ times in point location problems.
+We propose two dynamic determinant algorithms with qua\-dratic arithmetic complexity when employed in convex hull and volume computations, and with linear arithmetic complexity when used in point location problems.
+We implement the proposed algorithms and perform an extensive experimental analysis.
+On one hand, our analysis serves as a performance study of state-of-the-art determinant algorithms and implementations.
+On the other hand, we demonstrate the supremacy of our methods over state-of-the-art implementations of determinant and geometric algorithms.
+Our experimental results include a $20$ and $78$ times speed-up in volume and point location computations in dimension $6$ and $11$ respectively.